Creating an Excel Dashboard Widget

 • first, turn off the gridlines to give the dashboard a cleaner look

-• use simple Excel Cell Styles to change title background and font colors, or choose your own to match your corporate color palette
+• use simple Excel Cell Styles to change title background and font colors, or choose your own colors to match your corporate color palette

 • make the current period number stand out (larger, bold) and de-emphasize the other numbers (smaller, light gray)